MSc SociologyFind a programme

 Part-time study requires daytime attendance.

 This programme gives you the opportunity to extend your core sociological knowledge and understanding.
-It will also strengthen familiarity with the discipline for students whose background is in a related subject, but do not have specialist knowledge of sociology.
+It will also bolster your understanding of the subject if your background is in a related area, but you do not have specialist knowledge of sociology.

-The key learning goals are to develop critical use and comprehension of social theory, gain a grounding in methodologies and techniques of enquiry, and focus on distinctive, substantive sociological topics, such as ethnicity, multiculturalism, gender, sexuality, religion and culture.
+The key learning goals are to develop your critical use and comprehension of social theory, while gaining a grounding in methodologies and techniques of enquiry.
+There is also a focus on distinctive, substantive sociological topics, such as ethnicity, multiculturalism, gender, sexuality, religion and culture.

 The dissertation gives you the opportunity to pursue a sociological project of your choice in greater depth, while still providing close academic supervision.